A TTL-based Approach for Content Placement in Edge Networks: Conclusion

 \subsubsection{Transfer Cost}

-Under TTL cache, upon a cache hit, the content either moves to a higher index cache or stays in the current one, and upon a cache miss, the content either transfers to a lower index cache (MCDP) or is discarded from the network (MCD).
 We define the \emph{transfer cost} as the cost due to caching management upon a cache hit or miss.
 Consider the cost as a function $c_m(\cdot)$ of the hit probabilities.

-{\textit{\textbf{MCD:}}} Under MCD, since the content is discarded from the network once its timer expires, the transfer cost is caused by a cache hit.
+Under MCD, since the content is discarded from the network once its timer expires, the transfer cost is caused by a cache hit.
 To that end, the requested content either moves to a higher index cache if it was in cache $l\in\{1,\cdots, |p|-1\}$ or stays in the same cache if it was in cache $|p|.$ Then the expected transfer cost across the network for MCD is given as